Back to Journal

 It offers:

-Serviced apartments and short-term rentals are driving premium returns in this area.
+Serviced apartments and short-term rentals are driving premium returns.

 Kilimani & Kileleshwa — The Densification Hotspots